 Another worse thing I hate working at home is electricity fluctuations.
 It causes a lot of problems like unsaved files, disconnected chats or calls, and computer problems or restarting the progress of your work.
-It is so frustrating since the only solution here is to have another backup source of electricity like a generator which is very expensive.
+It is so frustrating since the only solution here is to have another backup source of electricity like a standby power generator which is very expensive.
 So if you cannot afford one, then just do not stress yourself out of it.

 7. Clients who don’t pay.